 Little Smiths of all ages are very welcome.
-Cots for under-twos are free; extra beds for kids from two to 11 are US$60 a night; it's US$120 a night for over-11s.
+Cots for under-twos are free, as are extra beds for under-sevens; kids from seven to 11 are US$60 a night; it's US$120 a night for over-11s.
 Babysitting is available for US$25 per hour.

 All ages; water-babies will be in seventh heaven.

 Any – the villas are huge and come fully kitted out.

 None, but a dedicated kids’ club is in the works.